 |If you want to collect the result of each loop iteration in an array, use an auto-indexing output tunnel to pass values out of the loop.
 To enable auto-indexing for an output tunnel, right-click the tunnel and select .
 If you do not enable auto-indexing, the loop returns only the value from the last loop iteration.|

-Search LabVIEW for the following installed lesson: For Loops
+Search within the programming environment to access the following lesson: For Loops